 Matching Reading Strategies with Purposes and Text Types

-Funded by The Marcus and Amalia Wallenberg Foundation Jan 2015-Dec 2018
+Funded by The Marcus and Amalia Wallenberg Foundation, January 2015-June 2019

-Generous funding from The Marcus and Amalia Wallenberg Foundation is currently supporting a four year research project (January 2015 - December 2018) which investigates how adolescent EFL readers can learn to adjust their reading strategies to suit their reason for reading.
-The project compares teenagers web-based reading skills with their reading of literary texts, identifies areas of weakness and then evaluates teaching activities that can enable students to read more effectively.
-The project is led by Prof. Lydia Kokkola and will include two PhD students: Adrian Rodriguez who began his PhD in January 2015.
-Eva Fjällström who began her PhD in October 2013.
-For more information, please see the project website.
+Funding from The Marcus and Amalia Wallenberg Foundation is currently supporting a four year research project (January 2015 - December 2018) which investigates how adolescent EFL readers can learn to adjust Their reading strategies to suit Their reason for reading.
+The project compares teenagers' web-based reading skills withtheir reading of literary texts, identifies areas of weakness and then evaluates teaching activities that can enable students to read more effectively.
+The project is led by Prof. Lydia Kokkola and includes two PhD students: Adrian Rodriguez who began his PhD in January 2015 and Eva Fjällström who began her PhD in October 2013.
+For more information, please see the project website

 Awarded the Solkatten Prize by the Astrid Lindgren Foundation